boshtannik/embedded-nano-mesh/README.md

 ### Broadcast Method
 To send the message to all nodes in the network, you can send it with standard `broadcast` method, It sends packet with destination address set as `GeneralAddressType::BROADCAST`.
-Every device will treat `GeneralAddressType::Broadcast` as it's own address, will keep the message as received and will transit copy of that message further.
+Every device will treats `GeneralAddressType::Broadcast` as it's own address, so they keep the message as received and transits copy of that message further.
 `main.rs`:
 ```
 let _ = mesh_node.broadcast(